 If a company requires M&A to grow that could be a bad sign.
 The inability to grow organically in their segments is a clear sign that there won’t be much growth coming from existing operations.
 Some companies will resort to M&A to expand and grow, this could be a bad sign if integrating the acquisition doesn’t go as planned, or the merger doesn’t provide enough synergies or finally if it overpaid for the deal.
 In this situation you might want to stay away and see how the company will do before investing.

-While looking for value stocks we often find situations where it is not easy to identify if one specific stock is undervalued or is doomed to fail.
-With this in mind you should ponder these topics when evaluating a specific stock in order to avoid value traps.
-With that in mind every stock is a specific situation that should be considered individually.
+When we look for value stocks, we often find situations where it is not easy to identify if one specific stock is undervalued or is doomed to fail.
+With this in mind you should ponder these topics when evaluating a specific stock.
+In order to avoid value traps.
+Remember that every stock is a specific situation that should be considered individually.

 HERE are 8 ways to find undervalued stocks